Saturday, April 6, 2024

 Revelation 17:9 And here is the mind which has wisdom.
 The seven heads are seven mountains, on which the woman sits.

-The angel is calling John to use deep thought, biblical discernment and wisdom when considering the meaning of the seven heads.
-Daniel would have known exactly what the mountains represented and with some consideration I believe John did as well.
+The angel is telling John to use wisdom: deep thought and, biblical discernment when considering the meaning of the seven heads.
+Daniel would have known exactly what the mountains represented and, after some consideration I believe John did as well.
 The angel is using an old testament symbolic reference which defines a mountain as a kingdom.
 This is found in several passages of scripture.
 Here are a few:

 Daniel 2:35b: and the stone that smote the image became a great mountain (kingdom) and filled the whole earth.